Bedrock-OSS/bedrock-wiki/docs/concepts/splashes.md

     - Peawies
 ---

-Splash texts are the yellow lines that appear next to Minecraft title on title screen.
+Splash texts are the yellow lines that appear next to the Minecraft logo on the title screen.
 There are a bunch of splash texts that Minecraft has on its own, but you can modify these splashes too.

 ## Editing splashes